 During the community engagement part of the planning process, nearby residents were asked what they thought of the plans and 95 per cent of residents in the area replied that they were in favour of Aldi’s plans.
 A traffic survey (section four onwards) was also completed showing the new store won’t make a huge difference to traffic on the nearby A1139.
 Once the supermarket is operational one example in the report shows that there will be an additional 14 vehicles (based on 2018 figures) using the A1139 from the direction of Eye between 9am and 10am.
 Compared to the nearly 700 vehicles that use the A1139 during this time frame it’s a small percentage, that’s the theory anyway.
 More info on this in part one of the travel survey.
 As residents of Eye know the A1139 between Eye and Parnwell is regularly gridlocked during morning rush hour.

 The principal contractor for the new supermarket is local company Acrabuild who are based in Market Deeping.
-Cost of a store can vary from £1m to £3m.
-Currently, the small brook that crosses the middle of the site is being relocated to the north and east of the site.
+At the time of writing the small brook that crosses the middle of the site is being relocated to the north and east of the site.